Classics at St. Olaf College

 Classics is the study of the ancient Greeks and Romans—especially their languages (Greek and Latin), literature, and culture.
 It includes consideration of the Greeks’ and Romans’ own multi-racial and multi-ethnic world and their interactions with the diversity of cultures in Europe, Africa, the Near East, and Asia, from 3000 BCE through medieval times.

 St. Olaf students take Greek and Latin for a variety of reasons.
 Some are eager to read influential or inspiring works in the original languages.
 Some are preparing themselves for a particular career.
 Some choose to study an ancient language because they know that it will improve their verbal and analytical skills while simultaneously satisfying the College’s language requirement.
 And some take Greek or Latin just because it is fun!
-What could be more excit¯ing and more intellectually challenging than being able to decipher a text composed two or even three millennia ago?
+What could be more exciting and more intellectually challenging than being able to decipher a text composed two or even three millennia ago?

-St. Olaf College offers:
+The St. Olaf Department of Classics offers:

-- Courses in Classics: Classics courses focus not on the ancient languages but instead on the ancient world at large; they require no knowledge of Greek or Latin.
-Students who desire a broad background in the humanities often find these course attractive ways to satisfy GE requirements.
+Courses in Classics: Classics courses focus not on the ancient languages but instead on the ancient world at large; they require no knowledge of Greek or Latin.
+Students who desire a broad background in the humanities often find these course attractive ways to satisfy OLE Core requirements.
 At least one on-campus Classics course is offered each semester and during January term.
 Courses in Greek and Roman history are taught each year by members of the St. Olaf History Department.
 In addition St. Olaf students have permission to take many of the courses offered by the Department of Classics at Carleton College.

-- Three majors that emphasize language and literature: Students may complete a major in ancient Greek, Latin, or Classics (= Greek and Latin).
+Three majors that emphasize language and literature: Students may complete a major in ancient Greek, Latin, or Classics (= Greek and Latin).
 Outstanding senior students are invited to pursue distinction in Classics.

-- Two interdisciplinary majors: Students may complete an interdisciplinary major in Ancient Studies or Medieval Studies.
+Two interdisciplinary majors: Students may complete an interdisciplinary major in Ancient Studies or Medieval Studies.
 Each of these majors has a core of required courses; students design the rest of the major themselves by selecting courses from different departments.
 Outstanding senior students are invited to pursue distinction in Ancient Studies or distinction in Medieval Studies.

-- Opportunity to go on stage: St. Olaf Classics students periodically perform an ancient Latin or Greek comedy in a musical mixture of English and Latin, or English and Greek, taking the show on tour to other schools.
+Opportunity to go on stage: St. Olaf Classics students periodically perform an ancient Latin or Greek comedy in a musical mixture of English and Latin, or English and Greek, taking the show on tour to other schools.
 The play is a non-credit-bearing, co-curricular activity, open to any student who has taken Latin or Greek.
 After the production is over, all cast members receive Ole Experience in Practice (OEP), and the Registrar adds “ID 300” to their transcripts.

-- Opportunity to win prizes, awards, and scholarships: St. Olaf sponsors annual in-house Greek and Latin translation contests with monetary prizes and a competition for Groomis Awards that help defray the cost of summer projects related to Classics, Ancient Studies, or Medieval Studies.
+Opportunity to win prizes, awards, and scholarships: St. Olaf sponsors annual in-house Greek and Latin translation contests with monetary prizes and a competition for Groomis Awards that help defray the cost of summer projects related to Classics, Ancient Studies, or Medieval Studies.
 The Scarseth and Grimsrud Scholarships are awarded to junior or senior majors with academic merit and financial need.

-- Nationally recognized faculty: St. Olaf Classics faculty are respected teacher-scholars.
+Nationally recognized faculty: St. Olaf Classics faculty are respected teacher-scholars.
 They have published numerous books and articles, delivered many guest lectures, served as officers in national and regional Classics associations, and been honored with distinguished professorships and national teaching awards.

 Because a Classics major is demanding and requires determination, it is highly respected by graduate schools and employers.
 It is great preparation for a career in virtually any field: education, journalism, law, diplomacy, medicine, theology, archaeology, museum studies, library science, business, military service, Peace Corps, missionary work—you name it!
 St. Olaf students often combine a Classics major with a second major in another area of the humanities or in one of the sciences or fine arts.